 Mode of instruction

-The list of readings will be made available to students upon the commencement of the course.
+The list of readings and other course materials will be made available upon commencement of the course.

 Courses offered at Leiden University College (LUC) are usually only open to LUC students and LUC exchange students.
 Leiden University students who participate in one of the university’s Honours tracks or programmes may register for one LUC course, if availability permits.
 Registration is coordinated by the Education Coordinator, firstname.lastname@example.org.